oceanprotocol-archive/OEPs/8/README.md

 * sla: Service Level Agreement
 * industry
-* category: can be assigned to a category in addition to having labels
+* category: can be assigned to a category in addition to having tags
 * note: any additional information worthy of highlighting (description maybe sufficient)
 * updateFrequency: how often are updates expected (seldome, annual, quarterly, etc.), or is the resource static (never expected to get updated)
 * termsOfService